Preparation

 - Are You Syrious?
 (EN)

 - borderline europe - Menschenrechte ohne Grenzen e.V.
-(DE, EN, many more languages)
+(DE, EN, partly in IT)

 - Mare Liberum (DE, EN)